 The Compensation Committee did not weight these achievements or the positive and negative factors and used discretion in determining the cash bonus amount allocated to each executive.
-As approved by the Compensation Committee, Mr. Foster's cash bonus related to 2019 performance was issued in the form of shares of restricted stock under the 2015 Equity and Incentive Plan instead of cash, as discussed further in "Compensation of Executive Officers-Summary Compensation Table".

-The amount of cash bonus paid to each NEO for 2019 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2019 performance.
+The amount of cash bonus paid to each NEO for 2020 is presented under the caption entitled "Compensation of Executive Officers - Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2020 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.